The Kirby torus trick for surfaces

-We check now that the desired isotopy of $h$ is given by $h_t=hG_t^{-1}$.
+We check now that the desired isotopy of $h$ is given by $h_t=hG_t^{ 1pt -1}$.
 We have $h_0=h$ since $G_0$ is the identity.
 Also $h_t$ is stationary outside $D^2$ since $G_t$ is the identity there.
 Since $G_t$ fixes the origin for all $t$, we have $h_t(0)=h(0)$ for all $t$.
-Finally, to check that $h_1$ is smooth near $0$ with respect to the standard smooth structure on $\R^2$, observe that $G_1^{-1}=G^{-1}$ is a diffeomorphism from the standard smooth structure to the smooth structure $\S$ near $0$, and $h$ carries this smooth structure to the smooth structure that was given on $S$.
+Finally, to check that $h_1$ is a smooth embedding near $0$ with respect to the standard smooth structure on $\R^2$ we have $h_1=hG_1^{ 1pt -1}=hG^{ .7pt -1}$ with $G^{ .7pt -1}$ a diffeomorphism from the standard smooth structure to the smooth structure $\S$ near $0$, and $h$ carries the smooth structure $\S$ to the smooth structure that was given on $S$.